Outriders (video game): Worldslayer

-Development
+Development and release

 Polish developer People Can Fly started Outriders's development in 2015.
 Square Enix agreed to publish it and encouraged the team to expand on their vision.
 To develop the game, People Can Fly expanded the studio from having 40 members to more than 200 members.
 Outriders's gameplay reveal caused critics to compare the game to other live service games such as Destiny and Tom Clancy's The Division, though People Can Fly affirmed that Outriders is not a live service title and that it was a game that players can "start and finish".
 The game was designed with cooperative gameplay in mind, though the team put a lot of emphasis in writing the game's story, with the lead writer Joshua Rubin comparing it to Apocalypse Now and Heart of Darkness.
 The game's narrative features a much more serious tone than Bulletstorm as the studio wanted to prove that it can also write a mature story.

 On May 16, 2018, Square Enix announced that they would publish the next title from People Can Fly.
-Announced at E3 2019, the game is set to be released for Stadia, PlayStation 4, PlayStation 5, Stadia, Windows, Xbox One, and Xbox Series X on April 1, 2021, after being delayed from its late 2020 timeline due to impacts from the ongoing COVID-19 pandemic.
+Announced at E3 2019, Outriders was released for PlayStation 4, PlayStation 5, Stadia, Windows, Xbox One, and Xbox Series X/S on April 1, 2021, after being delayed from its late 2020 timeline due to being impacted from the COVID-19 pandemic.
 A game demo for the game was released in February 2021 and attracted 2 million players.

 On March 15, 2021, it was announced that the Xbox version would be available at no additional cost to Xbox Game Pass subscribers.
 An expansion for the game titled Worldslayer was released on June 30, 2022.

 Reception

+Critical reception

-Outriders received "mixed or average reviews" from critics, according to Metacritic.
+Outriders received "mixed or average" reviews from critics, according to review aggregator website Metacritic.
+OpenCritic determined that 52% of critics recommend the game.

 Mack Ashworth from GameRevolution gave the game a 7.5/10, criticizing the story and characters, although praising the gameplay, level design, visuals, and combat animations, as well as the fact the game felt complete upon launch.
 In summary, he wrote that "it doesn’t innovate in any huge way and its many flaws are tough to ignore, but Outriders is a blast from a simpler past".
 Destructoid gave the game a 7/10, also praising it for being a complete game at full price and wrote, "Solid and definitely has an audience.
 There could be some hard-to-ignore faults, but the experience is fun".

 GameSpot's Phil Hornshaw gave the game an 8/10, praising that the "combination of cover shooting, loot shooter, co-op, and superpowers create intense tactical combat".
 Tom Bramwell of The Guardian felt the game captured "exactly what makes the genre tick", praising the guns as being universally fun to use.
 However, he noted the story would not appeal to everyone, citing the use of "wooden dialogue and sci-fi cliches".